tgcsaba/GPSig/README.md

 The *kernels.py* Python file contains the main class for kernels, and gives several options to use signature kernels, which are derived from different base kernels, such as the Euclidean inner product (SequentialLinear), the Gaussian RBF (SequentialRBF), or the exponential kernel (SequentialExponential).

-The GP models, that can be considered re-implementations of the models in GPflow to be compatible with the sequentialised kernel, *SeqVGP* and *SeqSVGP* are found in *models.py.*.
-This file also implements the *SeqIDSVGP* model (Sequentialised Inter-Domain Variational Gaussian process), which uses inducing tensors to variationally summarise the input streams of data.
-For an example on using this model, see the notebook *notebooks/mts_example1.ipynb*.
+The GP models, that can be considered re-implementations of the models in GPflow to be compatible with the sequentialised kernels, *SeqVGP* and *SeqSVGP* are found in *models.py.*.
+This file also implements a new model called the *SeqIDSVGP* (Sequentialised Inter-Domain Variational Gaussian process), which uses inducing tensors to variationally summarise the input streams of data.
+For an example about using this model, see the notebook *notebooks/mts_example1.ipynb*.

 The other files, *preprocessing.py*, *training.py*, *optimizers.py* contain convenience functins that are used for preprocessing the data, training models and importing optimizers from tf.contrib.
 See *notebooks/mts_exampl1.ipynb* for their usage.